 We strongly believe in sharing our story with our community and the rest of the world.
 JEDCO will continue to market its core services: business retention, expansion, and attraction.
 Through the EDGE, we will also marketing our targeted industry clusters and develop programming to connect JP firms to expanding national and international markets.

 The acquisition and development of Churchill Technology and Business Park marks one of the biggest accomplishments in the EDGE’s long history.
-The park is home to JEDCO’s headquarters, the JEDCO Conference Center, the Patrick F. Taylor Science and Technology Academy, and it is the future home of Delgado Community College’s River City Campus and Advanced Manufacturing Center of Excellence.
-As Churchill grows, JEDCO wants to update the vision for the park’s future while also incorporating the surrounding area, called Fairfield, into that plan.
+The park is home to JEDCO’s headquarters, the JEDCO Conference Center, the Patrick F. Taylor Science and Technology Academy, and Delgado Community College’s River City Campus and Advanced Manufacturing Center of Excellence.
+As Churchill grows, JEDCO has updated the vision for the park’s future through the development of a new master plan.

 Workforce development and mobility is an incredibly important issue in Jefferson Parish, the region, the state, and nationally.
 JEDCO and our partners want to reduce barriers to employment and connect businesses to skilled workers.
 Through comprehensive workforce recruitment programs at the high school level and advocating for improved transit connections to enhance workforce mobility, we’re making strides to connect our residents with quality jobs.

 In order to attract new residents, including young professionals, to the Parish, we need to update our housing stock.
-To compete for the next generation of residents, Jefferson Parish will explore how to increase availability of differing types of housing to satisfy more segments of the market.
+To compete for the next generation of residents, Jefferson Parish is exploring how to increase availability of differing types of housing to satisfy more segments of the market.
 In 2016, JEDCO established a blue-ribbon committee to tackle Housing Revitalization.
-The group developed a suite of recommendations, outlined in the Housing Enhancement Study below.
+The group developed a suite of recommendations, outlined in the Housing Enhancement Study, including selecting a pilot neighborhood to enact programs and other initiatives to improve housing and quality of life.
+In 2018, the Jefferson Parish Council selected Terrytown as the first pilot neighborhood for dedicated housing stock and community improvement initiatives.
+With the support from the Council and a wide range of partners, JEDCO, Jefferson Parish Planning, and Tulane’s Small Center for Collaborative Design developed the Terrytown Neighborhood Revitalization Strategic Plan developed, which was approved and adopted in late 2019.

 Through private funding and investment, the Jefferson EDGE has delivered key initiatives to the community, consistently evolving to meet the needs of Jefferson Parish.
 While many of the action items and recommendations of the Jefferson EDGE can and have been implemented by JEDCO alone, the major initiatives that create catalytic change in the Parish require seed funding.
 Private investment in the EDGE fund is the difference between realizing these major initiatives and losing momentum on our path to success.
 Public-private partnership gives Jefferson Parish a competitive EDGE.